manustays/abhi.page.11ty/src/notes/fix-wsl2-connection-issue-to-docker-daemon.md

 Cannot connect to the Docker daemon at tcp://localhost:2375.
 Is the docker daemon running?
 ```

-After a quick research, it turns out that if you are upgrading from WSL to WSL2, Windows leaves behind a few legacy settings from WSL that causes this issue.
+After a quick research, it turns out that if you are upgrading from WSL1 to WSL2, Windows leaves behind a few legacy settings from WSL1 that causes this issue.

 Here is the fix that worked for me: